- Microdermabrasion uses a diamond-tipped handpiece or a spray of crystals to exfoliate dead skin cells and resurface the outer layer of skin.

-- Results of microdermabrasion facials are immediate but mild and typically require multiple sessions for the most effective improvements.
+- Results of microdermabrasion facials are immediate but mild, and typically require multiple sessions for the most effective results.

-- Side effects following treatment are mild and clear up within hours of a procedure.
+- Side effects following treatment are mild and clear up within hours.

 What Is Microdermabrasion?

-- Photoaging, damage to the skin caused by aging and sun exposure
+- Photoaging, the damage to the skin caused by aging and sun exposure

 - Uneven skin tone and texture